aayzhao/COMP211-Labs/README.md

 ### arraystruct.h
 Contains declarations for the array-t struct, which mimics arrays in java.
 Also declares helper functions for manipulating array-t structs.

+### binops.h
+Contains declarations for binary operation functions, such as printing the binary representation of a given int.

 ## Signing
 As of 9/14/2023, all commits will be signed with a verified key.
 Github